Welcome to today's edition of the Rush 24-7 podcast.

 Many of them run magazines.

-Well, some of them run magazines, others are conservative media types who think they have a tremendous amount of power.
+Others are conservative media types who think they have a tremendous amount of power.

-Nobody would ever think in the current context as a nominee, starts seeing their names all over the place.
+Start seeing their names all over the place.

 It could be an indication that the PR effort has begun.

-So interestingly, yesterday at 3.15, 15 minutes after this program ended, Paul Ryan went out with the fourth or fifth time now that he has said he is not seeking the nomination, and he doesn't want the nomination.
+So interestingly, yesterday at 3.15, 15 minutes after this program ended, Paul Ryan went out with the fourth or fifth time now that he has said he is not seeking the nomination and he doesn't want the nomination.

 Cynics, of which I am not one, cynics have pointed out this is exactly what Ryan did before he became Speaker.